 A national public health warning was issued to help Australian consumers understand the risks associated with the product.

 Yes, but they are subject to strict regulations, including:

-- The sale of liquid nicotine, including liquids used for e-cigarettes, is illegal under the Poisons and Therapeutic Goods Regulation Act.
+- The sale of liquid nicotine, including liquids used for e-cigarettes, is illegal under the Poisons and Therapeutic Goods Act.
 However, it is legal to import liquid nicotine for personal use.

 - It is an offence to use e-cigarettes in cars with children under the age of 16 present.

 - Provisions apply to the display and advertising of e-cigarettes and accessories, as well as how and where they are sold.